apoirrier/CTFs-writeups/AUCTF2020/Sequence/polar_bears.md

 ## Solution

-Again Google identifies it as a sequence used in the show Lost.
+Google identifies it as a sequence used in the show Lost.

 Flag: `6, 23, 42`